 How secure are applocks?

 Here’s the thing, folks.
 Applocks aren’t that effective.
 Hackers can bypass them relatively easily.
 They’re really just another app running on your device for most operating systems. iOS is a notable exception.
 That applock is at the system level and harder to bypass.
 However, on most other devices, it’s not all that difficult.

 Thus, you shouldn’t depend on it as a main form of security.
-Most mobile devices have fingerprint locks now.
-Having a functioning lock screen with a PIN, password, or fingerprint lock makes your device infinitely safer than any applock.
-It’s really good for keeping the kids out of the Play Store or keeping your friend out of your mobile game.
-However, that’s all it’s really good for.
-You should have stronger security measures in place.
-A persistent thief can break an applock without too much of a hassle.
+The main form of security is back at the system level, where your mobile devices uses a fingerprint lock or FaceID now.
+Having a functioning lock screen with a PIN, password, fingerprint lock, or FaceID/face unlock makes your device infinitely safer than any applock.
+It’s really good for keeping the kids out of the Play Store or keeping your friend out of your mobile game but once you’ve unlocked your phone it’s open season.
+The problem is that you’re basically stopping honest people with your applocks, those who just want to quickly snoop, or kids who just want to press every button until something happens.
+A persistent thief who’s trying to extract all your data can likely break an applock without too much of a hassle.

 Deeper security is a wider issue we’re not really covering here: applocks do their job in basic prevention of problems, not high-tech security.

 Applocks can be useful.
 However, it’s really easy to overstate their security and usefulness.
 They’ll keep an inexperienced, non-tech savvy person out of a few apps.
 That’s about all you should be using it for.
 Any other situation and you risk compromising your private data, your photos, your money, and your personal life.
 Trust us, put up a good lock screen with a PIN, pattern, face unlock, or fingerprint.
 It’s safer that way.